MBonalumi/gma_EJB/README.md

 The project comprehends a fullstack implementation, using ThymeLeaf for the frontend.

-Also check [Web Implementation Project](https://github.com/Riccardo-AmbrosiniB/gma_WEB) for a full overview.
+Also check the [Web Implementation Project](https://github.com/MBonalumi/gma_WEB) for a full overview.

 ---